jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 ---
 title: "How to automate bare metal Ubuntu 22.04 LTS installs via USB"
-description: "Automate the complete provisioning of bare metal servers from power-on to SSH using USB sticks with cloud-init.
-No additional infrastructure to support."
+description: "Automate the complete provisioning of bare metal servers from power-on to SSH using a USB stick and cloud-init.
+Treat your physical servers like VMs with no additional infrastructure."
 summary: "Auto-provision bare metal Ubuntu servers with 2 USB sticks"
-date: 2022-09-01T11:51:56-05:00
+date: 2022-09-12
 tags:
 - walkthrough
 - automation